swisstopo/swissgeol-viewer-app/api/README.md

 ### `sqlx` offline

-To use sqlx macros without acces to a running database, use the `offline` feature to create & update the [sqlx-data.json](./sqlx-data.json) file.
+To use sqlx macros without access to a running database, use the `offline` feature to create & update the [sqlx-data.json](./sqlx-data.json) file.

 This is only required for building production ready containers and can be kept in sync with